schwilklab/lab-resources/conductance-protocol.md

 ### Solution and prep. ###

-If possible, only degassed KCl solution sould touch the stem.
-This is especially important for flushing and measuremnt (both times when solution is pushed through the stem.
+If possible, only degassed KCl solution should touch the stem.
+This is especially important for flushing and measurement (both times when solution is pushed through the stem.

 X mm KCL

 Degassing:  Mix the KCl in a vacuum-ready carboy.
 Use a stir rod and magnetic stir plate  to agitate the mxture while vacuum is applied.
-Pull vacuum to approx -22"Hg and then disconnect and shut down vacuum pump (allow pump to run for 2 minutes pulling air and no vacuum to cool down before switchting off).
-20 minutes of stiring under vacuum should be sufficient to degas.
+Pull vacuum to approx -22"Hg and then disconnect and shut down vacuum pump (allow pump to run for 2 minutes pulling air and no vacuum to cool down before switching off).
+20 minutes of stirring under vacuum should be sufficient to degas.

 Anytime the carboy is opened, pull vacuum and degas the solution